FHL1998/MaViLa/README.md

 ### Overview

 As introduced in Section 3.3, MaViLa is benchmarked against various general-purpose VLMs.
-Its performance is visualized in Figure 2.
-This section highlights MaViLa's expertise across tasks, with a focus on its significance in the manufacturing domain.
+Its performance is visualized in the figure below.
+It highlights MaViLa's expertise across tasks, with a focus on its significance in the manufacturing domain.

 <p align="center">
   <img src="evaluation_radar_plot.png" alt="Radar Plot" width="60%">